Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/05_Monaco/README.md

 > Note: `Configure-dynatrace` stage is executed only once at the beginning where the default `BUILD ID` is `1`.
 When you run the pipeline with `BUILD ID` `2`,`3` or `4`, the pipeline will not activate this stage to avoid losing time to configure the same settings on Dynatrace.

-- infrastructure: More generic settings
+- infrastructure (job: `1-monaco-infra`): More generic settings
   - private synthetic location (ACE-Box)
   - request attributes (LTN,LSN,TSN)
 - app-simplenode: Application specific settings
-  - staging: Corresponding to the application release on staging environment
+  - staging (job: `2-monaco-staging`): Corresponding to the application release on staging environment
-  - production : Corresponding to the application release on production environment common settings for staging and production releases:
+  - production (job: `4-monaco-prod`) : Corresponding to the application release on production environment common settings for staging and production releases:
     - Auto-tag
     - Application Detection